Help Us Fully Ban M-44 "Cyanide Bombs"

 VICTORY SPOTLIGHT: "Cyanide Bombs" Banned on 245 Million Acres of Public Lands!

-November 22, 2023 - We are thrilled to announce that the U.S. Interior Department has banned the use of M-44 devices, commonly known as "cyanide bombs," on lands administered by the Bureau of Land Managment (BLM).
+We were thrilled to announce on Nov.
+22, 2023 that the U.S. Interior Department has banned the use of M-44 devices, commonly known as "cyanide bombs," on lands administered by the Bureau of Land Managment (BLM).
 This includes over 245 million acres, roughly a tenth of the nation's land mass.
 It means countless thousands of wild animals will not be killed on BLM lands, including endangered species.
 It also means people can feel free to walk their dogs on these public lands and not risk death or poisoning.
 This win is historic.
 It can and should lead to bans on all public lands, and ultimately a ban on all M-44 devices.
 Our work continues to this end.

 Key Happenings: